 What else can you do with a vintage suitcase?

-Although I chose to turn my suitcase into a night stand, there are plenty of other ways to upcycle your suitcase.
-You can easily turn it into a piece of furniture, such as a bar cart, wall decor, breakfast tray, or upcycled coffee tables.
-The Spruce and Architecture and Design have excellent creative ideas for you to decorate with vintage suitcases.
+Although I chose to turn my suitcase into a small nightstand, there are plenty of other ways to upcycle your suitcase.
+You can easily turn it into a piece of furniture, such as a bar cart, wall decor, breakfast tray, or upcycled coffee table.
+The Spruce and Architecture and Design have excellent creative ideas to decorate with vintage suitcases.

 So what do you think?
 Leave a note below with your thoughts or comments about the new side table.